samsalisbury/blog-source/source/_posts/2013-10-18-migrating-to-macbook-review.md

 > The MacBook Pro with Retina Display is the most productive development workstation I have ever used.

-Even for a Windows and Microsoft.NET developer, the experience of doing that work on a MacBook Pro, in a VM, is that of hugely increased efficiency, and even sanity.
-OS X is a much more accomplished laptop OS than Windows, with its multiple desktops clear menus, and sensible file system.
+As a Microsoft.NET developer, the experience of working inside a Windows VM on a MacBook Pro is that of hugely increased efficiency, and even sanity, compared with working on any other hardware.
+OS X is a much more accomplished laptop OS than Windows, as I'll go into tomorrow.

 **My recommendation: get one, or, better, get your work to get you one!
 The MacBook Pro with Retina Display is the most productive development workstation I have ever used.**

-_Disclaimer: I have written all this from memory, as I'm currently without a Mac, in between jobs; thus the frequent use of past tense.
+_Disclaimer: I have written all this from memory, as I'm currently in between Macs; thus the frequent use of past tense.
 Comments/trolls welcome ;)_